Mormonism and violence: Oath of vengeance

-Violence in the Mormon scriptures
+Violence in Mormon scripture

 War is a central, cyclical theme in the Book of Mormon.
 There are many wars mentioned in the Book of Mormon, depicted as the consequence of prideful or sinful behavior.
 Battles often occur between two peoples called the Nephites and Lamanites, but other groups attacked or drawn into battle include "secret combinations" (i.e., organized criminals), factions among the Jaredites.

 The Book of Mormon concludes with a cataclysmic war between the Nephites and Lamanites.
 The final prophet of the Book of Mormon, a Nephite named Moroni, laments that his people have participated in sexual violence, torture, and cannibalism:

 And notwithstanding this great abomination of the Lamanites, it doth not exceed that of our people in Moriantum.
 For behold, many of the daughters of the Lamanites have they taken prisoners; and after depriving them of that which was most dear and precious above all things, which is chastity and virtue—And after they had done this thing, they did murder them in a most cruel manner, torturing their bodies even unto death; and after they have done this, they devour their flesh like unto wild beasts, because of the hardness of their hearts; and they do it for a token of bravery.

 Several decapitations and dismemberments are also described in the Book of Mormon.
 In chapter 4 of the First Book of Nephi, the prophet Nephi is commanded by the Spirit to kill a man named Laban, whom he decapitates.
 In Ether chapter 15, the warrior Coriantumr, who is the last survivor of the Jaredites, decapitates Shiz.
 In Alma chapter 17, Ammon (a Nephite missionary) defends a Lamanite king's livestock by cutting off the arms of several thieves and killing several others with a sling.

 In chapter 9 of the Third Book of Nephi, Christ announces to ancient Americans that he has destroyed more than a dozen cities and their inhabitants due to their corruption.
 He announces that he destroyed some cities by causing them "to be burned with fire because of their sins and their wickedness", while others were "sunk in the depths of the sea" or "covered with earth".
 The text reports that some of the victims mourned, "O that we had repented before this great and terrible day, and had not killed and stoned the prophets, and cast them out; then would our mothers and our fair daughters, and our children have been spared".

-The Book of Mormon is not unique in describing divinely directed or sanctioned violence.
-Additional examples appear in the Old Testament, which Mormons also consider to be sacred scripture.